RetroPie/RetroPie-Docs/docs/FAQ.md

 After installation your pi will boot into the desktop environment, you can change the behaviour to boot into emulationstation by selecting the autostart option for emulationstation from option 3 of the setup script, or you can set the autologin to console option from the boot options of the raspi-config menu.

+Note that failing to run startx after the installation may prevent other XWindow-based applications from starting (e.g. Micropolis port), so do launch the desktop after installation to ensure that it is fully set up.

 ### Why does shut down and reboot take ages?

 Previous to RetroPie 3.4, there was an issue whereby EmulationStation was terminated on reboot/shut down, rather than shut down 'cleanly'.
 This has now been fixed, so every time you reboot/shut down EmulationStation rewrites all metadata about your roms, so that play counts, last-played dates, etc., are saved.
 This has the side-effect of the causing the whole process to take longer, relative to how many ROMs you have.
 MAME/FBA ROMs can often form the bulk of libraries, so it might be helpful to remove clones by [rebuilding your set with a custom parent-only DAT](https://github.com/retropie/retropie-setup/wiki/Managing-ROMs).